milan-sony/OmegleBot/README.md

 Now sit back and enjoy, let the bot do the work

 ## Working

 This bot works in such a way that

+1st it will get the topics from topics.py and it will add the topics to talk about textbox on omegle (Topics can be added by the user in topics.py file)

-1st it will ask the stranger whether he/she is M or F (Male or Female)
+Then the bot will ask the stranger whether he/she is M or F (Male or Female)

-Then if responce of the stranger is M (Male) it will skip the stranger
+If responce of the stranger is M (Male) it will skip the stranger

 If the responce of the stranger is F (Female) it will make a beep sound and the bot will sleep for 5 min and it will stop execution (time can be changed in the program)

 If stranger (F) skips you, you have to run the code again

+### Points to be noted

+You can change the messages according to your need

 Actually it's not 100% accurate there may be some faults while running the program